dynamsoft-docs/barcode-reader-docs/parameters/reference/binarization-modes.md

-## Performance Adaptability
+## Impacts on Performance
 ### Speed
 The SDK will loop the setting modes one by one until find as many barcodes as `ExpectedBarcodesCount` specified or timeout.
 The more modes you set, the more time the process may take.
 Setting an appropriate mode first in order or setting only necessary modes may speed up the process.

-### Completeness
+### Read Rate
-Setting more binarization modes along with different arguments may improve the Completeness.
+Setting more binarization modes along with different arguments may improve the Read Rate.

-### Correctness
+### Accuracy
-`BinarizationModes` has no influence on the Correctness.
+`BinarizationModes` has no influence on the Accuracy.

 ## Candidate Argument List
 - [BlockSizeX](#blocksizex)